jamesquinlan/dsc-techstack/topics/latex.md

 ##  Table of Contents
-To create the table of contents is straightforward, the command `\tableofcontents` does all the work for you:
+Creating the table of contents is straightforward; the command `\tableofcontents` does all the work for you:

 ```latex
 \documentclass{article}